 Class Mailing List

-Important: you must join the class mailing list.
+If you are not already a member of the class mailing list, please join the list.
 (Please join the list if you are planning to attend the class, whether or not you are taking it for credit.)
 There are two steps to joining the list; the first is to follow the instructions on the web page (including picking a password), and the second is to REPLY TO the confirmation message sent to you by the system.
 This list will be used for important announcements.
 You can also send questions or comments to this list yourself (contact me if you have questions about when this is appropriate).
-If you do not want to use an NYU email address, be sure to notify me in person or by email from an NYU address about your preferred address, so I can add it to my spam filter.